cachapa/crdt_sync/README.md

 Once `connect()` is called, the client will continuously attempt to establish or resume a connection until it succeeds, or until `disconnect()` is called.

-See the included [example](https://github.com/cachapa/crdt_sync/blob/master/example/example.dart) for a more complete solution, or See [tudo](https://github.com/cachapa/tudo) for a real world example.
+See the included [example](https://github.com/cachapa/crdt_sync/blob/master/example/example.dart) for a more complete solution, or [tudo](https://github.com/cachapa/tudo) for a real-world application.

 ## Features and bugs